 Operation Jubilee, commonly known as the Dieppe Raid, was a grab-hold-release operation that was carried out on August 19, 1942 by Canadian, British, and American troops.
 While it was not a full-scale assault—allied forces had neither the resources ready nor the ability to mass-mobilize for anything larger— it was still intended to draw significant German forces to the French coast; indirectly this would support the overwhelmed Soviet forces on the eastern front by drawing German forces away from that fight.
 Further objectives included gathering intelligence on German defenses and inflicting considerable damage on enemy-controlled ports.

 Canadian soldiers were eager to be involved in the European theatre of war as they had yet to be involved in significant battles or operations during the Second World War despite having trained extensively for it.
 Of the 6,100 troops that were deployed, 5,000 were Canadian.
 Regiments including the Royal Hamilton Light Infantry, the 14th Army Tank Regiment (Calgary Regiment), the Calgary Highlanders, the Essex Scottish Regiment, the Toronto Scottish Regiment, the Royal Regiment of Canada, the South Saskatchewan Regiment, and the Queen’s Own Cameron Highlanders of Canada all participated.
+After the assault had begun, Les Fusiliers Mont-Royal were sent into the battle to support the Essex Scottish.
 Additionally, eight destroyers and 74 air squadrons, eight of which were from the Royal Canadian Air Force, accompanied the raid.

 The attacks took place before dawn in an attempt to surprise the enemy.
 However, while crossing the English Channel one of the landing forces ran into a German naval convoy that alerted their comrades-in-arms guarding the coast.
 Once on the Dieppe beach, Canadian soldiers quickly found themselves outnumbered and under heavy fire from the unsurprised enemy.
 This resulted in many unexpected causalities.
 As more men continued to fall and more tanks became immobilized, the troops were ordered to retreat.
 While valiant efforts were made to evacuate all personnel from the beaches during the heavy rain of enemy gunfire, the last boats were unable to depart until noon.
 As the attack lost momentum and then fell apart, the tanks on the beach, now broken-down and unable to move, continued to fire back while other regiments retreated.
 Many tank crew members died protecting their countrymen or became prisoners of war after the battle had ended.